memgraph/docs/mage/how-to-guides/create-a-new-module-cpp.md

 ```

 In the first line, we include `mg_utils.hpp`.
 This header contains declarations
-of the public C API provided by Memgraph, which we need to connect the algorithm
+of the public C++ API provided by Memgraph, which we need to connect the algorithm
 to Memgraph and work with the data stored within.

 Next, we are going to implement the random walk algorithm’s logic in the